 That’s the theory, but what does it look like in real life?
 Can deep learning be found anywhere outside labs and R&D departments in large corporations?
 The answer is yes!
 And today, we are going to show you some of the most exciting real-life applications of this tremendous technology.

-If you are interested in implementing deep learning in your company, take a look at our services.
+If you are interested in implementing deep learning in your company, take a look at our machine learning consulting services.

 Let’s get started!